OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/building_blocks/solvers/nonlinear/newton.rst

   use this to solve difficult multi-level problems by attaching solvers to subsystems.
 This assures that those subsystems will already be in an internally solved state when the Newton solver goes to solve it.

-  This example shows two instances of the Sellar model which we have connected together to form a larger cycle.
+  This example shows two instances of the Sellar model, which we have connected together to form a larger cycle.
-  We specify a Newton solver in each Sellar subgroup as well as a top level Newton solver which we tell to solve its subsystems.
+  We specify a Newton solver in each Sellar subgroup as well as a top-level Newton solver, which we tell to solve its subsystems.

   .. embed-test::